 - Smaller employers are not able to reclaim SSP costs where employees are required to self-isolate for more than 14 days, either in one or a subsequent period(s)

 - Larger employers, with more than 250 employees, are not eligible for any relief on SSP costs

-- See further guidance at GOV.UK – Support for businesses who are paying sick pay to employees.
+- Read government guidance on support for businesses who are paying sick pay to employees

 Is there any flexibility on conducting right to work checks as new starters now commence work at home?

 - Yes, but this comes to an end on 31 August